 I’ve updated this list of some of my favorite Christmas Quilt patterns!
+The list is up to 28 Christmas quilts now.
 So many fun options with a range from simple patchwork to modern improv, to more advanced techniques.
 Plus something for everyone’s style.

 I finished a quilt in time for Christmas!
 Which isn’t as impressive as it sounds, considering I pieced the top last December (lol).
 All it needed was the quilting and binding and it was ready go go.

-I used the aqua main print for the back – I love how it features all the cute pixies – and a previous Tasha Noel red and white bias stripe that I had in my stash for the binding.
+I used the aqua main print for the back of my Christmas quilt – I love how it features all the cute pixies – and a previous Tasha Noel red and white bias stripe that I had in my stash for the binding.
 It feels perfect.

 The quilting was done by Sew Shabby Quilting using the Simple Snowflakes pattern.
 I love the added dimension it gives to the finished quilt.